 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in the accompanying summary schedule of current and prior year audit findings and management's corrective action plan as items 2014-001 and 2014-002 to be material weaknesses.
+We consider the deficiency described in the accompanying summary schedule of current and prior year audit findings and management's corrective action plan as item 2014-001 to be a material weakness.